 May's festivals calendar includes the San Isidro Festival Madrid which remembers and honours its patron saint with lots of live concerts followed by nights of dancing and fun along many of the cities streets.
 The Festimad Music Festival is also part of the Madrid festivities.

 Other popular festivals include Malaga’s Noche en Blanca, the Girona Flower Festival, the picturesque flowery courtyards of Cordoba, the unusual Snail Festival in Lleida, as well as the Andalucian Sherry Celebration held in Jerez.

 San Isidro Festival Madrid

 May is a fun time to be in Madrid as the San Isidro festivals takes over the city for the whole month.
 During the day, the local population are treated to live music concerts in city squares, which later culminate in all night parties.
-The fiestas de San Isidro are one of the largest festivals in Spain and well worth spending a few days in Spain’s capital to enjoy the huge variety of attractions and activities on offer.
+The fiestas de San Isidro are one of the largest festivals in Spain and well worth visiting to enjoy the huge variety of attractions on offer.

 The dates do change each year so always best to check before planning your trip.

 Held in Madrid from mid-April to the first week of May, Festimad brings together the entire city of Madrid to celebrate Spain’s alternative rock music diversity.

 The groups that take the stage during these two weeks of musical frenzy come from all over Spain with many international acts getting involved.

 Cordoba Courtyard Festival – Fiesta de los Patios

 The courtyards festival is held during the first to weeks of May and it where the the local inhabitants open up their colourful courtyards and patios to visitors to the city.
 Theses are no ordinary courtyards though as these are full of late spring flowers offering an explosion of colours and smells.